Advanced Guide for Claiming Child Tax Credit

 To support the families with children, Her Majesty’s Revenue and Customs (HMRC) pays Child tax credit (CTC) to them.
 In addition to the child benefit, a family receives the Child tax credit and they can claim it irrespective of the fact that the family is employed or not.
-Per the policy, the Child tax credit should be used for the benefit of children.
-Hence, parents should be alert and not miss out on this opportunity.
+Per the policy, the Child tax credit amount should be used for the benefit of children.
+Hence, parents should be alert and not miss out on THE opportunity of claiming child tax credit.
 The Child tax credit is beneficial for parents who have a low income and have the responsibility of at least one child.
 Parents can even get money for each child they are responsible for.
-Additional CTC is available for parents, if the child has a disability, and the parents are eligible for Personal Independence Payments (PIP), and Disability Living Allowance (DLA).
+Additional child tax credit (CTC) is available for parents if the child has a disability, and the parents are eligible for Personal Independence Payments (PIP), and Disability Living Allowance (DLA).

 Child tax credit comprises of two important elements:

 - The “family element” – a family with atleast one child is eligible and the CTC is paid to the family.

 - The “child element” – this credit is paid for each child / young members in a family.
 The amount corresponding to the child element may be higher for children with a disability.

 As part of a family element, a family can get up to £545 a year.
 Depending on an individual’s circumstances, they can be eligible for an extra amount above the mentioned amount.
 The rates for tax year 2018-2019 are: